Chairman, Science Museum Group

-Mary Archer chaired the National Energy Foundation for ten years, and is now its president.
-She is also president of the UK Solar Energy Society and the Guild of Church Musicians.
-She is currently a director of the Britten Sinfonia and the careers information web portal icould.
+Dame Mary founded the National Energy Foundation and has served as chairman, president and now patron.
+She also co-founded the UK section of the International Solar Energy Society, of which she is now patron.
+She is currently president of the Guild of Church Musicians and Addenbrooke’s Abroad.
+She is also non-executive director of the Britten Sinfonia and Hydrodec Group plc.
 She is a Companion of the Energy Institute and was awarded the Institute’s Melchett Medal in 2002.
 In 2007, she was awarded the Eva Philbin Award of the Institute of Chemistry of Ireland, and in 2012 she was appointed DBE for services to the NHS.

 She is the author of Rupert Brooke and The Old Vicarage, Grantchester (1989) and The Story of the Old Vicarage, Grantchester (2012), and co-editor of Clean Electricity from Photovoltaics (2001), Molecular to Global Photosynthesis (2004), The 1702 Chair of Chemistry at Cambridge (2005) and Nanostructured and Photoelectrochemical Systems for Solar Photon Conversion (2008).